microsoft/windows-networking-tools/MultipathLatencyAnalyzer/documentation/using_dualSta.md

 - the target address is behind a VPN
 - the traffic needs to go through a virtual switch
-- there simply is a connected ethernet adapter.
-It is generally better to simply use it
+- there is a connected ethernet adapter

 Therefore it is recommended to only use a secondary interface when the situation is "simple".
 In more complex cases, it is recommended to keep using a